superphunthyme/xbmc-cbc-plugin/README.md

 # Installation

-You can download the zipped plugin [here](https://github.com/superphunthyme/xbmc-cbc-plugin/archive/master.zip).
+You can download the most updated zipped plugin [here](https://github.com/superphunthyme/xbmc-cbc-plugin/archive/master.zip).
+You can download version 1.0 [here](https://github.com/superphunthyme/xbmc-cbc-plugin/archive/v1.0.zip)

 Installation should be like any other Kodi (XBMC) plugin.